10 – Killer Whale(Fastest Recorded Speed:34 MPH)

 3 – Marlin (Fastest Recorded Speed:50 MPH)

 Info Source: A marlin is a fish from the family Istiophoridae, which includes about 10 species.
 It has an elongated body, a spear-like snout or bill, and a long, rigid dorsal fin which extends forward to form a crest.
 Its common name is thought to derive from its resemblance to a sailor’s marlinspike.

 Info Source: Swordfish are elongated, round-bodied, and lose all teeth and scales by adulthood.
 These fish are found widely in tropical and temperate parts of the Atlantic, Pacific, and Indian Oceans, and can typically be found from near the surface to a depth of 550 m.

 1 – Sailfish (Fastest Recorded Speed:68 MPH)

 Info Source: Sailfish are a genus Istiophorus of billfish living in warmer sections of all the oceans of the world.
-They are predominantly blue to gray in colour and have a characteristic erectile dorsal fin known as a sail, which often stretches the entire length of the back.
+They are predominantly blue to grey in colour and have a characteristic erectile dorsal fin known as a sail, which often stretches the entire length of the back.
 Another notable characteristic is the elongated bill, resembling that of the swordfish and other marlins.